oddbird/oddleventy/content/blog/2024/pkg-importer.md

 ---
-title: Setting up Sass `pkg:` URLs in Webpack
+title: Setting up Sass `pkg:` URLs
 sub: A quick guide to using the new Node.js package importer
 author: james
 date: 2024-02-22